Aims & Objectives

 The aims of the education component of a pulmonary rehabilitation program are to:

-- Provide information to help enhance physical fitness.
+- Provide information to help enhance physical fitness and increase physical activity

 - Improve the patient’s quality of life.